popsolutions/openventilator/02_FlowDriver/WoodenBellows/Instructions.md

 # Required materials

+- Rubber inner truck tyre R13 to R15, (13 to 15 cm diameter).
+R16 is also possible, but the frame needs to be made wider.

 - 0.6 m Wooden beam of 20x40 mm up to 25x50 mm

-- A piece of roughly 6 mm thick MDF.
+- A piece of roughly 6 mm thick MDF to make the motor mount and the disks from.
 Not too thick or the motor doesn't fit.
-Not too thin or it doesn't clamp well.
+Not too thin or it doesn't clamp the bellows well.
+Instead you can use 5 or 6 mm acylic, which doesn't release fibers.
+(Maybe for hygiene issues too, although exhaled air never comes in the pump).

 - 1 m Aluminium, copper or steel rods or tubes of around 10 mm.
 Slightly different size will also work.
 Make sure to have a drill for this size.